Samuel-de-Oliveira/neo-git/README.md

 If you found a bug, a missing programing language or a syntax or ortografic error, the project is open for pull requests and issues, this will help me a lot and I will be so glad!

+> :warning: The software is tested only on Linux, if it working on Mac OS please tell me in a issue

 ## Install

 To install, clone the repository and run the install.sh file using this commands: